brbisheng/Udacity_Data_Analyst/Tableau/readme.md

 ### Feedback

+First feedback:
-- It seems that `Weight` and `Height` are whole numbers.
+    - **Comment**: It seems that `Weight` and `Height` are whole numbers.
 Maybe you could add a parameter to allow users to adjust bin size.
+        - **Reply**: Yes, I have added a parameter for this sake.
-- You can try to create a new feature `BMI` from `Weight` and `Height`.
+    - **Comment**: You can try to create a new feature `BMI` from `Weight` and `Height`.
-- The hypothesis of linear relationship between performance and physical features do not seem correct.
-    - You claim that `HR` is increasing in both `Weight` and `Height`, `Avg` is increasing in both `Weight` and `Height`.
-    - But you also find that `HR` is nonlinearly increasing in `Avg`.
+    - **Comment**: The hypothesis of linear relationship between performance and physical features do not seem correct.
+You claim that `HR` is increasing in both `Weight` and `Height`, `Avg` is increasing in both `Weight` and `Height`.
+But you also find that `HR` is nonlinearly increasing in `Avg`.
 That is contradictory to intuitions and is very confusing.
 Maybe there is some lurking variable, but you do not have that lurking variable because you only have a small data set.
 You should try something which imposes less stringent assumptions on your statistical model.
+        - **Reply**:

 ### Resource